 Biomass is a natural material obtained from living or recently living plant life.
 Our main source of Biomass is from types of trees that can easily be processed into fuel.
 We obtain our heat from biomass using specially designed stoves and boilers that can be connected to our existing central heating and hot water systems.

-A log or pellet boiler falls under the governments RHI scheme which means the government will pay the owner of the system between 4 to 5 pence for every Kilowatt of energy produced.
-This is worked on a tariff basis and the government review the tariffs every quarter and degrees accordingly.
+A log or pellet boiler falls under the governments renewable heat incentive (RHI) scheme.
+This is worked on a tariff basis and the government review the tariffs every quarter and are changed accordingly.

 What are the different types of Biomass?

 Logs – Possibly the oldest form of fuel ever used.
 Specially designed Log boilers allow batches of seasoned logs to be burnt efficiently for long periods of time to supply your heating and hot water needs.
 Logs are easily sourced and relatively cheap to buy.